Linealia: Distribution and habitat

 Dorrigo daisy bush grows in disturbed sites in wet forest and rainforest on the northern edge of the Dorrigo Plateau in northern New South Wales.

 Conservation status

-Olearia flocktoniae is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
+Linealia flocktoniae (as Olearia flocktoniae) is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
 The main threats to the species include habitat change, vehicle damage, and road maintenance.